Strangemother/Polyclass.js/readme.md

 + **Reduce Boilerplate**
   Ideas change.
 Designs alter.
 Polyclass can help kill the junk CSS and massive boiler-sheets of _pre defined classes_.
 + **Become your own vendor!**
-  Don't settle for a _forever_ locked-in eco-system, supporting enourmous stylesheets.
+  Don't settle for a _forever_ locked-in eco-system, supporting enormous stylesheets.
 Build out your own boilerplate, add a vendor switch and job done!
 + **Generate _Dynamic Classes_**
-  Build dyanamic names to write base and generate layouts without limits, such as a column-stucture: `acme-grid-columms-4`,  `acme-grid-columms-3`, `acme-grid-columms-12`
+  Build dynamic names to write base and generate layouts without limits, such as a column-structure: `acme-grid-columms-4`,  `acme-grid-columms-3`, `acme-grid-columms-12`
 + **Faster page load times**
   CSS mean bytes down the pipe.
 Polyclass builds CSS on the fly.
 + **Dynamic CSS tooling**